-I had two tabs open on my laptop; one with Skyscanner and the other with Google Flights.
+Two tabs were open on my laptop; one with Skyscanner and the other with Google Flights.
 I wasn’t set on a specific departure date, but I wanted to leave in the next 7 days.
+I was enjoying my time in the Netherlands and I wasn’t in a hurry to leave just yet.

 That would really make things easier.